UrielOfir/cats-app/README.md

 - **Ease of Use**: Quickly test and explore backend functionalities without writing any code or using additional tools.
 - **Real-time Documentation**: Swagger UI reflects the current state of your API, ensuring that the documentation is always up to date.
-- **Interactive Learning**: For developers new to the Cats App project, Swagger serves as an interactive learning tool, making it easier to understand the capabilities of the backend services.
+- **Interactive Learning**: For developers new to the CRAZY CATS project, Swagger serves as an interactive learning tool, making it easier to understand the capabilities of the backend services.

 Swagger UI is an invaluable tool for both development and testing.
-It simplifies the process of interacting with the Cats App backend, making it accessible to developers and testers of all skill levels.
+It simplifies the process of interacting with the CRAZY CATS backend, making it accessible to developers and testers of all skill levels.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-_Thank you for exploring the Cats App.
+_Thank you for exploring the CRAZY CATS.
 We hope you enjoy using it as much as we enjoyed building it!_